Bachelor of Science in Elementary School Education

 Prepare to Have a Dynamic Impact in the Classroom

-The Educator Preparation Program (FEP) at St. Catharine College is Kentucky’s first entirely field-based education curriculum.
+The Educator Preparation Program (FEP) at St. Catharine College is an entirely field-based education curriculum.
 From your very first semester in college, you will be placed in the elementary school classroom experiencing what it is like to lead a class.
-Initially, you will be observing in classrooms, but by the second half of the first semester, you will be assigned to two different classrooms to assist students who need tutoring, help the teacher prepare materials for use in class and, in general, get a feel for the elementary school teaching experience.
+Initially, you will be observing students, but by the second half of the first semester, you will be assigned to two different classrooms to assist students who need tutoring, to help the teacher prepare materials for use in class and, in general, to get a feel for the elementary school teaching experience.

 Special Program Highlights and Features:

-- SCC students are exposed to a wide variety of classrooms including urban disadvantaged, magnet school for creative and performing arts, Spanish language immersion, parochial and rural.
+- SCC candidates are exposed to a wide variety of classrooms including urban disadvantaged, magnet school for creative and performing arts, Spanish language immersion, parochial and rural.

-- St. Catharine offers Kentucky’s first field-based education program.
+- St. Catharine offers a totally field-based education program.

 - Nearly all SCC graduates of the program find teaching positions upon graduation.

-- SCC students can get help with job placement through the education department’s contacts, if desired.
+- SCC candidates can receive help with job placement through the education department’s contacts, if desired.

-- SCC students learn to work with elementary children who have special needs, a language barrier or other challenges.
+- SCC candidates learn to work with elementary children who have special needs, language barriers or other challenges.

-- SCC Education students are welcome to participate in our very active chapter of the Kentucky Education Association Student Program (KEA-SP).
+- SCC teacher candidates are welcome to participate in our very active chapter of the Kentucky Education Association Student Program (KEA-SP).

 Interesting Courses You Will Take:

-Introduction to Education - An exploration of the purposes and organization of United States elementary, middle and secondary education and the role of educators within these existing structures.
+Introduction to Education - This course is an exploration of the purposes and organization of United States elementary, middle and secondary education and the role of educators within these existing structures.

-Classroom Management: Positive Discipline in the Classroom – This course is designed to teach future educators how to implement discipline techniques that are respectful of both the student and the teacher.
+Classroom Management I - This course is designed to teach future educators how to implement discipline techniques that are respectful of both the student and the teacher.
 Children/students are empowered to use class meetings to solve problems, learn conflict resolution techniques, and establish class rules and responsibilities.
 The teacher strives to provide a sense of belonging and significance for each student.
 This approach to discipline advocates parent education as part of communicating positive parenting education by schools.